adamgit/PublishersFork/README.md

 ## Option2: edit, customize, and submit pull-requests

-An optional .sln file is included which lets you open the files in your IDE and edit them there.
+Two optional .csproj files are included which let you open the files in your IDE and edit them there.
 This is a great way to double-check if there are any dependencies before adding a file to your project.

+### Enabling the .csproj / .sln

 **Critical**: For the .sln to work you must create a symlink after cloning, and it must be named "UnityEditorFolderSymlink".
 Without this, the IDE won't be able to find the Unity DLL's it needs to compile code.

+#### Windows:
+1. Open a command prompt
+2. Navigate to the folder that you cloned this project into
+3. Create a 'hard junction' using this command line:

+> mklink /D UnityEditorFolderSymlink "C:\path\to\your\Unity\install\Editor"

+#### Mac / OSX:
+1. Open a shell window
+2. Navigate to the folder that you cloned this project into
+3. Create a 'symbolic link' using this command line:

+> ln -s /path/to/your/Unity/install/Editor UnityEditorFolderSymlink

 # Background
 As of Spring 2022, Unity is currently running 5-6 months behind on responding to bug reports and starting bugfixes; after they've started on a bug, it takes between 1 and 4 months for them to fix it (average: approximately 2 months).
 Once it's fixed, it takes them between 2 weeks and 4 months for them to publish the fix in the live versions of Unity.